-With about 5,000 students, Bradley is a mid-sized comprehensive university.
+Bradley is a mid-sized comprehensive university, with 4,600 undergraduate and 1,300 graduate students.
 The school’s three pillars – academic excellence, experiential learning, leadership development – are evident everywhere on this campus.
 The overall student-to-faculty ratio is 12:1 and the average class size is 21; there are no teaching assistants.

 Bradley has over a hundred academic programs in its five colleges: Business, Communication/Fine Arts, Education/Health Sciences, Engineering/Technology and Liberal Arts & Sciences.
-Interesting academic programs include entrepreneurship, game design/technology, hospitality leadership, professional selling, social media marketing, software/computer security, sports communication and accounting with an internal auditing concentration.
+Interesting academic programs include entrepreneurship, game design/technology, user experience, animation, creative and professional writing, hospitality leadership, professional selling, social media marketing, software/computer security, sports communication and accounting with an internal auditing concentration.
 The academic exploration program is for students who are undecided on their major; each year about 130 students enter this program, where they take planning and skills seminars, participate in a job shadowing program, and have advisors work with them on interest and skills assessments.

-The Hollywood Semester program allows students from any major to spend a semester taking classes and interning in the entertainment industry.
-This is great for business majors as well as communications/arts majors.
-Bradley shares a facility with the University of Texas and places students in internships in sports and entertainment.
-Bradley also has a relationship with NBC which allows interns to be on-site at the Olympics – one of my tour guides spent two weeks in Sochi!
+The Hollywood Semester program allows students from any major to spend a semester in Los Angeles taking classes and interning in the entertainment industry – business majors as well as communications/arts majors are the ones who take the most advantage of this program.
+Bradley shares a facility in LA with the University of Texas and places students in internships in sports and entertainment.
+Bradley also has a relationship with NBC which gives students production internships during the Olympic Games.
+Bradley students have interned on-site at Sochi and worked at NBC Sports Headquarters in Camden, Conn assisting with NBCUniversal’s production of the Games.

 SCHOOL SPIRIT IS VERY HIGH HERE!
 Students support their Division I Bradley Braves.
-Chick Hearn played basketball here, and a number of stand-out sports broadcasters and athletes, including Clippers announcer Ralph Lawler, Dodgers announcer Charlie Steiner and former professional baseball player Kirby Puckett, are proud Bradley alumni.
+Former LA Lakers announcer Chick Hearn played basketball here, and a number of stand-out sports broadcasters and athletes, including Clippers announcer Ralph Lawler, Dodgers announcer Charlie Steiner and former professional baseball player Kirby Puckett, are proud Bradley alumni.

 The arts play an important role at Bradley and you don’t have to be a music or theatre major to be involved in the ensembles or shows.
 Bradley’s speech team has won the national championship 41 times.
 This video shows one of Bradley’s a cappella groups – chemistry majors performing with music majors!